 In 2010, I began a new chapter in my professional life with the establishment of Kuehl Consulting.
 In order to use the breadth of experience gained in my fourteen years in the California Legislature, I offer consultation to a variety of local government, non-profit, healthcare and educational entities.

 Santa Monica College: In January of 2010, I signed on as the Founding Director of the new and innovative Santa Monica College Public Policy Institute.
 As director, I design programs geared toward community education to foster "critical thinking for voters" on local government issues.
-Last year, in collaboration with Associate Director, Professor Richard Tahvaldaran, I worked with the statewide community college system, as well as SMC administration and faculty to establish an AA degree in Public Policy, as well as a Certificate in Public Policy.
+In collaboration with Associate Director, Professor Richard Tahvaldaran, I worked with the statewide community college system, as well as SMC administration and faculty to establish the only AA degree in Public Policy offered in the State of California.
+SMC was also authorized to award a Certificate in Public Policy.
 Please see the separate page for the Institute by activating the "Public Policy Institute" button on the left.

 Regents Professor of Public Policy, UCLA: Each year, the Regents of the University of California appoint one person as a Regents' Professor at a few of the UC campuses.
-This year, I was very honored to be appointed the Regents' Professor to UCLA.
-In the Spring quarter, I taught a class for the Graduate School of Public Policy in the Luskin School of Public Affairs.
+In 2012, I was very honored to be appointed the Regents' Professor to UCLA in the Graduate School of Public Policy.
+In the Spring quarter of 2012, I taught a class in the Luskin School of Public Affairs.
 The class enrolled both graduate and undergraduate students and concentrated on ways in which policy is made through laws and rules.
-The syllabus is available by sending an email to me at this website.

 City of West Hollywood 25th Anniversary: In 2010, as the City of West Hollywood celebrated its 25th anniversary, I served as co-producer and host of eight cable television shows focused on that unique city and its contributions to the state and to the nation.
 The shows featured West Hollywood City Councilmembers as co-hosts, and presented guests important to the founding of the city, the Russian community, the business community, the gay community, the women's community, HIV/AIDS activism, and others emphasizing the progressive nature of the City.